emblazonjava/retro-browser/README.md

 #What is RetroBrowser?

-RetroBrowser is a low-tech implementation of Grails... written in Python.
+RetroBrowser is a low-tech rewrite of Grails... written in Python.
 Grails, at it's simplest, is a pleasant implementation of the Model-View-Controller framework built on the JVM.
 For RetroBrowser, I looked at Grails as if it were a “specification” rather than an implementation.
 From that specification, I subtracted the requirement of HTML rendering.
 RetroBrowser is just that: a retro browser; it runs a Model-View-Controller framework in the